gibbardsteve/ai_examples/README.md

 Ensure your .env file is *never* checked in to source control, it needs to be added to the .gitignore to ensure this.

-example_two.py then uses the Open AI API ChatCompletion endpoint to send a message to ChatGPT and interrogate the response.
+example_two.py then uses the Open AI API ChatCompletion endpoint to send a message to ChatGPT and print the response.

 ```
 poetry run python example_two.py